Noeliadoman/Doman-Bradley-Tillery/docs/proposal-template.md

 The purpose of this project is to create a working weather app or website.
 The website will be accessible and will display weather information.
 It will include a dynamic user interface and pull real information directly from the internet.
 It will be capable of displaying information relevant and desired by the end user in a way that is meant to be visually appealing to the creators.

 Key features:
- - Memory quiz game for recent weather
+ - Memory quiz game for recent weather (This will be done by clicking a game button, and having the program pull weather data from the API, then ask a question. i.e. "Welcome to Weather Game!
+Did it rain yesterday in [your location]?"
+It may or may not keep score, but that will be the basic premise of the game.
  - Accessibility (i.e. high contrast, audio option)
    + Settings screen (text size and other accesibility options)
    + 'Other' settings screen (location, celsius vs farenheit, other units such as mph winds etc)